Location Name Extraction from Targeted Text Streams using Gazetteer-based Statistical Language Models: Introduction

 Here we answer the research question: \textit{\textbf{Can we accurately and rapidly spot location mentions in text solely relying on a statistical language model synthesized from augmented and filtered region-specific gazetteers?}} Although LNEx works on a targeted Twitter stream collected using event-specific keywords, it does not rely on rarely available tweets geo-coordinates and it does not need any supervision (i.e., training data).
 It is well-suited for stream processing, and needs only freely available data.
 Our contributions include:

-\begin{enumerate}[topsep=0.4pt,itemsep=0.1pt] \item A method for preparing high-quality gazetteers from online open data, such as OSM, Geonames, and DBpedia, and deriving a language model from them; and a comprehensive analysis of the contribution of gazetteer quality to overall performance.
+\begin{enumerate}[topsep=0pt,noitemsep] \item A method for preparing high-quality gazetteers from online open data, such as OSM, Geonames, and DBpedia, and deriving a language model from them; and a comprehensive analysis of the contribution of gazetteer quality to overall performance.

 \item A referent corpus representing the full scope of location name extraction challenges and a challenge-based categorization of place names found in the corpora resulting from targeted streams.
 We annotate three different Twitter streams from flooding events in three different locations: the 2015 Chennai flood, the 2016 Louisiana flood, and the 2016 Houston flood, for our own evaluation and also for use by others.